A. B. Hubback: Military service

-Hubback took charge in the Federated Malay States Volunteer Rifles Force (M.S.V.R.) in 1907.
-He was appointed as a major in the M.S.V.R. in 1910 and he was in command of F.M.S.
-Contingent to George V's coronation in 1911.
-He was then promoted as lieutenant colonel in the M.S.V.R. in 1912.
+Hubback took charge of the Federated Malay States Volunteer Rifles (M.S.V.R.) in 1907.
+He was appointed as a major in the M.S.V.R. in 1910 and he was in command of the Federated Malay States Contingent to George V's coronation in 1911.
+He was then promoted to lieutenant colonel in the M.S.V.R. in 1912.

-In 1914, at the start of World War I, he became a major in the 19th battalion, London (territorial) regiment.
-In 1915, he was the lieutenant colonel commanding the 20th London Regiment Territorial Force, 47th Division B.E.F.
-He served in France, fought on the Somme and was wounded.
-He became brigadier general of 2nd Infantry Brigade, 1st Division in 1916, and brigadier general commanding of the 63rd Infantry Brigade, 37th Division B.E.F. in 1918.
-During the war he was mentioned in dispatches six times, and won the CMG and Distinguished Service Order.
-Following the war he continued in the military, commanding the 5th London infantry brigade of the territorial army from 1920 to 1924.
-He then retired, but attempted to rejoin at the outbreak of the Second world War and was turned down due to his age.
+In 1914, at the start of World War I, he became a major in the 19th Battalion, London Regiment (St Pancras), a Territorial Force (TF) unit.
+In 1915, he was the lieutenant colonel commanding the 20th Battalion, London Regiment (Blackheath and Woolwich) (TF), in 47th (1/2nd London) Division of the British Expeditionary Force on the Western Front.
+He commanded the 20th Bn at the Battle of Loos, in which it captured the Chalk Pit, and Hubback had to take over command of 19th Bn as well.
+He was promoted to Brigadier-General in command of 2nd Brigade in 1st Division on 10 March 1916, and was wounded on the First day on the Somme.
+He returned to command 118th Brigade of 39th Division on 3 April 1918.
+The division had suffered so badly during the German spring offensive of March that it had been reduced to a single composite brigade, which Hubback commanded during the Battle of the Lys.
+Afterwards the division was reduced to a training organisation, and Hubback acted as divisional commander from 31 August to 10 September.
+On 21 October he transferred to 63rd Brigade in 37th Division and commanded it during the final battles of the war.
+During the war he was mentioned in dispatches six times, was awarded a Companionship of the Order of St Michael and St George, and won the Distinguished Service Order.

+AfterF the war he continued in the Territorial Army, commanding the 5th London Brigade from 1920 to 1924.
+He then retired, but attempted to rejoin at the outbreak of the Second World War and was turned down due to his age.
 He ran instead the Soldiers', Sailors' and Airmen's Family Association in Hertfordshire to look after the families of the armed forces.